Call Now!

 How Are Spinal Cord Injuries Classified?

-Spinal cord injuries are classified based on the location and severity of the injury, as well as the symptoms of the victim.
+Medical professionals classify spinal cord injuries based on the location and severity of the injury, as well as the symptoms the victim is experiencing.
 Common classifications of a spinal cord injury include:

 Acute Injuries